-Ordinary Americans became heroes in their attempt to overtake the Muslum terrorists who had pirated the plane, causing it to crash into the countryside of Pennsylvania.
+Ordinary citizens became heroes in their attempt to overtake the Muslum terrorists who had pirated the plane, and crashed it into the countryside of southwestern Pennsylvania.

 Flight 93 had heroes on board....